YC’s most anticipated startup raised $16M from a16z before Demo Day – TechCrunch

 A16z and Trove did not immediately respond to a request for comment.

-The deal likely closed weeks after the company joined the famed accelerator cohort, which went virtual due to the coronavirus pandemic.
-The startup deferred presenting on Demo Day, Y Combinator’s biannual showcase of all startups within the batch, probably because it raised.
+The deal likely began after the company joined the famed accelerator cohort, which went virtual due to the coronavirus pandemic.
+The startup deferred presenting on Demo Day, Y Combinator’s semiannual showcase of all startups within the batch, probably because it raised.

 The business, less than a year old, is raising a $16 million round with a $75 million post-money valuation, according to individuals familiar with the deal.
 Andreessen Horowitz is leading the round.
-WorkLife Ventures confirmed that it also participated in the competitive round.

 Simply put, Trove helps employers compensate their employees.
 In startups, stock options are a thorny but big part of compensation packages.
 Trove is a platform that helps managers visualize earnings amid different valuation scenarios, and then communicate those numbers to employees.